-Transfer Credits All incoming students (freshmen with advanced standing and transfer) may apply for transfer credits to be counted toward the B.F.A. degree requirements or certificate in art.
+Transfer Credits All incoming students (freshmen with advanced standing and transfer) may apply for transfer credits to be counted toward the B.F.A. degree requirements.
 These credits must be approved by the dean of the School of Art, after the evaluation by faculty based on official transcripts from other schools.
 The transfer credits will be officially recorded only after one semester of satisfactory work is completed at The Cooper Union.